Data Protected - Philippines

 The data protection officer may hold other positions in the organisation only if it does not give rise to any “conflict of interest” which arises where tasks, duties and responsibilities may be opposed to or could affect the performance of the data protection officer.
 This includes, inter alia, holding a position within the organisation that leads him or her to determine the purposes and the means of the processing of personal data.

-The deadline for the appointment of a data protection officer was 11 September 2017.
+The initial deadline for the registration of a data protection officer was 11 September 2017.

 What are the duties of a data protection officer?